k8guard/k8guard.github.io/about/index.md

 - Notifies the namespace owner (email, hipchat, ...).
 - After X amount of notifications, it will do a hard action such as:
-    - Scale bad deployments down to zero.
+    - Scale bad deployments down to zero
-    - Suspend bad jobs.
+    - Suspend bad jobs
     - Delete bad ingress

 Note that there is a safe mode - which only notifies and does not do hard actions.